How to Start Nose Work with Your Dog: A Step-by-Step Beginner's Guide

 How to run Stage 5:

 - Start on leash.
 Outdoor scent detection requires a controlled environment until the dog is reliably orienting to the target scent rather than chasing distractions.
+If your dog has not yet learned to walk calmly on a loose leash, the loose leash walking training guide provides a foundation to work through before advancing to outdoor nose work sessions.

 - Place treats in low-complexity hides: at the base of a tree, in the grass beside a path, or under a large leaf.
 Keep the hides visible to you so you can monitor progress.